Bulmershe Court

 Bulmershe Court was a campus of the University of Reading, situated in what is now the Reading suburb of Woodley, in the English county of Berkshire.

 Historically, Bulmershe Court has been the name of a manor and of two quite distinct country houses, one of which still stands but is now known as Bulmershe Manor.

 The site first opened for teaching in 1964 as Bulmershe College.
 That merged with the University of Reading in 1989 to create the Bulmershe Court campus.
-It closed in 2012 and all its activities have moved to either the London Road Campus or Whiteknights Park.
+It closed in 2012 and all its activities were moved to either the London Road Campus or Whiteknights Park.
+In December 2013, the site was acquired for a residential development.

-On 23 December 2013, CALA Homes acquired the site for a residential development of 290 dwellings.
-On 25 December 2013 Bulmershe Court hall of residence was burnt down.

 Campus

 Academic profile

 Bulmershe College became the Bulmershe Court Campus of the University of Reading in 1989, housing its Faculty of Education (later Institute of Education) and Community Studies (later School of Health and Social Care).
 It continued to offer courses in education, community studies, social work, and film, theatre and television studies until 2011/12.